 Does your scalp constantly feel itchy?
-Along with the itch, have you noticed patches of flaky skin on your scalp or the oily parts of your body?
+Along with the itch, have you noticed patches of flaky skin on your scalp or parts of your body?
 This could be the result of a condition called seborrheic dermatitis or seborrheic eczema.

 Researchers have not found the exact cause of seborrheic dermatitis yet.
 However, there are proven ways to reduce its symptoms.
 Here is all you need to know about this condition.